mahgouba/inventory-albarimi/replit.md

 - July 03, 2025: Implemented comprehensive dark mode system with custom color palette - Black (#000000), Sooty (#141414), Dire Wolf (#282828), and deep purple accents (#230046, #320064), added dark mode toggle icons to all pages, enhanced useTheme hook with toggle functionality, and updated CSS variables for complete dark mode theming support
 - July 05, 2025: Added smooth CSS animations for dark mode transitions with 0.3s ease transitions on all elements, implemented car reservation functionality with status change to "محجوز" and automatic reservation date tracking, added reservation button to action buttons with Calendar icon and appropriate styling, and enhanced database schema with reservationDate field for tracking reservation timestamps
 - July 05, 2025: Fixed inventory statistics data accuracy - updated database storage to include "reserved" category in stats, reorganized statistics grid layout with proper 4+1 column arrangement (قيد الصيانة، متوفر، في الطريق، إجمالي العناصر in first row, محجوز in second row), and integrated real manufacturer logos from database instead of emoji placeholders in manufacturer statistics cards
+- July 05, 2025: Removed "sold" box from dashboard and reorganized statistics layout into cleaner 4-column grid (Reserved + 3 import types), and redesigned action buttons in card view with improved two-row layout (Edit/Delete in first row, Reserve-Cancel/Sell in second row) with better visual styling and larger button sizes for improved usability
 ```

 ## User Preferences